calugj/platoon-cps/src/report/platoon.typ

 == Countermeasure of the countermeasure -- leader is adversary

-The authors of the paper correctly state that the the results hold within the assumption that the leader is immune to attacks.
+The authors of the paper correctly state that the results hold within the assumption that the leader is immune to attacks.
-This is in general not true and a series of attacks that affect the leader can pose severe isues to this protocol.
+This is in general not true and a series of attacks that affect the leader can pose severe issues to this protocol.

 Some attacks will be discussed and tested on the results section.